Brian Fariñas

-Brian Fariñas Pérez (born 9 February 2006) is a Spanish professional footballer who plays as a midfielder for Barcelona Atlètic.
+Brian Fariñas Pérez (born 9 February 2006) is a Spanish professional footballer who plays as a midfielder for club Barcelona.

-Club career
+Career

-Born in Benicarló, Castellón, Valencian Community, Fariñas started playing football for a school in your hometown, before joining Villarreal where he played for 5 years.
+Born in Benicarló, Castellón, Valencian Community, Fariñas started playing football for a school in his hometown, before joining Villarreal where he played for five years.
 Impressing within the youth ranks, he was soon consulted by Barcelona with a few meetings before announcing his signing in July 2018.
 After four years with the club, Fariñas renewed his contract with Barcelona, having been promoted to the Juvenil A squad for the 2023–24 season.
+He made his debut for the the reserves in Primera Federación on 16 March 2024, coming off the bench in a 2–4 away win against Teruel.
+Ahead of the 2025–26 season, Fariñas was named as one of the four captains for Barcelona Atlètic.

+On 1 September 2026, Fariñas was promoted to the first team after impressing head coach Hansi Flick during the 2026 pre-season.